Feyerabend/vm/basal0/TINY.md

 In the early days of microcomputing, hobbyists made their own computers to a large extent themselves.
-There could be e.g. schematic for circuits published in a magazine, but then you had to buy, solder, etch boards, etc. to manufacture the computer.
+There could be e.g. schematic for circuits published in a magazine, but then you had to buy components, solder, etch boards, etc. to manufacture the computer.
 A small industry of computer kits emerged, some even prefabricated to the degree you could buy the kit and plug in an old teletype for keyboard, and maybe some perforated paper tape for storage of programs and data, or at a cassette tape.

 But programs were hard to get when you finally had the machine.
 These machines were so small there really was no market for "applications".